neofetch

 neofetch is a system information tool written in the bash shell scripting language.
 On the left side is always a logo of the distribution, rendered in ASCII art.
 Unlike a system monitor, the tool only features a static display of the computer’s basic hardware and software configurations and their versions, typically operating system, the host (namely the technical name of the machine), uptime, package managers, the shell, display resolution, desktop environment, window manager, themes and icons, the computer terminal, CPU, GPU, and RAM.
 Neofetch can also display images on the terminal with w3m-img in place of the ASCII logo art.

-• The configuration file also supports custom commands to the config.conf file as it is just a Bash script
+The configuration file also supports custom commands to the

 Exploitation

-I would first need to check the value of the XDG_CONFIG_HOME environment variable I need to make sure that the environment variable is set and pointed to the right direction where the config file is located
+I need to make sure that the environment variable is set and pointed to the right direction where the config file is located

-The XDG_CONFIG_HOME environment variable is not defined at all Without defining the environment variable above, neofetch wouldn’t know where to look for the config file, resulting the default operation
+Without defining the environment variable above, neofetch wouldn’t know where to look for the config file, resulting the default operation

 However, I can just set it up